Fairness for Veterans Act 2016

 Should I Go Judge Alone?

-One of the frequent questions that I hear in my practice relates to whether or not a military member facing court-martial should “go judge alone.”
-That means that a military judge rather than a court-martial panel will decide guilt or innocence and then decide on an appropriate sentence.
-While every case is different, it is … Continued
+One of the frequent questions I hear in my practice relates to whether or not a military member facing court-martial should “go judge alone.”
+Specifically, that means that a military judge rather than a court-martial panel will decide guilt or innocence and then decide on an appropriate sentence.

 Temporary Disability and Severance Pay

 As a Soldier, physical and mental fitness for duty is required to serve.
-If a Soldier’s ability to serve has been compromised by an injury or illness, medical retirement does not automatically follow.
-A medical retirement is the last option for an injury caused or aggravated by service.
-An injury may initially result in a … Continued
+If an injury or illness has hindered a Soldier’s ability to serve, medical retirement does not automatically follow.

 The Language of Command

-Non-Judicial Punishment Article 15 Crisp Military Law recently represented a military member at their in-person appearance for Non-Judicial Punishment pursuant to Article 15 of the Uniform Code of Military Justice.
+Crisp Military Law recently represented a military member at their in-person appearance for Non-Judicial Punishment (NJP) under Article 15 of the Uniform Code of Military Justice.
 While not a complete victory, the outcome was highly favorable for the client and resulted in suspended punishment.
-This allowed the service member to keep … Continued